omidraha/periodic-pgdump-over-ssh/README.md

-# Periodically backup PostgresSQL container by using pg_dump over ssh using docker
+# Periodically backup PostgresSQL container by using pg_dump over ssh using docker to local filesystem

-It's same as [docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local), But used `pg_dump` over ssh
+It's same as [docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local),
+But:
+1. Used `pg_dump` over ssh
+2. Backup from remote PostgresSQL container

 ## Usage